Huvinesh-Rajendran-12/langchain-python-api/README.md

 # Langchain Python API

-This repository contains the backend API for my ByteGenie FullStack Developer Test application.
+This repository contains the backend API for my SQL Agent application.
 The API allows users to interact with events, company, and people data through natural language queries.

 ## 🚀 Technology Stack